Stocks rally, then ease on U.S.-China trade deal; oil gains

 U.S. consumer prices rose slightly in December even as households paid more for healthcare, and monthly underlying inflation slowed, supporting the Federal Reserve’s desire to keep interest rates unchanged at least through this year.

-The weak inflation report from the Labor Department on Tuesday came on the heels of data last week showing a moderation in job growth in December.
+Tuesday’s weak inflation report from the Labor Department followed data last week showing a moderation in job growth in December.
 Economists said these developments were flagging a sharp slowdown in domestic demand.

 U.S. gold futures GCv1 settled down 0.4% at $1,544.60 an ounce.

-Reporting by Herbert Lash; Additional reporting by Lewis Krauskopf in New York and Ron Bousso in London; editing by Steve Orlofsky and Leslie Adler
+Reporting by Herbert Lash; Additional reporting by Lewis Krauskopf in New York and Ron Bousso in London; editing by Leslie Adler and Tom Brown